iterative/dvc.org/content/docs/command-reference/import-url.md

-Download a file or directory from a supported URL (for example `s3://`, `ssh://`, and other protocols) into the <abbr>workspace</abbr>, and track changes in the remote data source.
+Download a file or directory from a supported URL (for example `s3://`, `ssh://`, and other protocols) into the <abbr>workspace</abbr>, and track changes in the external data source.
 Creates a `.dvc` file.

 > See `dvc import` to download and tack data/model files or directories from
 > other <abbr>DVC repositories</abbr> (e.g. hosted on GitHub).